ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/peer_review.md

 Despite the upfront cost of two individuals writing the code, the resulting code is often higher quality and contains fewer bugs.

 The rotational aspect of pair programming ensures that all team members gain experience from both the author and review perspective.
-From both angles, you'll learn new programming and communication techniques.
+From both angles, you will learn new programming and communication techniques.
 Additionally, sharing knowledge of how the code works across the team prevents putting too much risk on individuals.

 Developers working in pairs can approve changes to code as it is written.
 However, you should still document key discussions from pair programming sessions to demonstrate which aspects of the code have been reviewed and discussed.